 Storage and reheating

-Proper storage and reheating help preserve the juicy texture and bold flavor of your Greek pork roast.
+Proper storage and reheating help preserve the juicy texture and bold flavor of your pork shoulder.
 Here’s how to keep it fresh and delicious:

 - Let the pork cool completely, then place it in an airtight container and refrigerate.
 It will keep well in the fridge for up to 4 days.

-- For the freezer, slice or shred the pork, portion it out, and store it in freezer-safe bags or containers.
-Add some of the pan juices to prevent drying.
+- For the freezer, portion it out, and store it in freezer-safe containers with some of the sauce.
 It will last up to 3 months.
-Label and date your containers for easy tracking.
-Wrap tightly to avoid freezer burn.
+Thaw out before heating.

-- For the sauce, transfer it to an airtight glass jar or container and store in the refrigerator for up to 1 week.
-Reheat it gently in a saucepan over low heat before serving.
-If it thickens too much, add a splash of water or wine to loosen it.
+- Reheat it gently in a saucepan over low heat before serving.
+If it thickens too much, add a splash of broth or water to loosen up the sauce.

 More Greek roasts